HappyRay/testscribe/docs/index.markdown

     ]
 }
 ```
+If the task fails to launch and the output window shows an error related to the
+python command path, change the command value to a relative path to the python executable
+your project is using as a workaround.
+For example:
+"command": ".venv\\Scripts\\python.exe",

 To test a function, open the target file, highlight the function to test, invoke the configured task.